hphuongdhsp/ml-blog/_posts/2022-08-02-segmentation-model-part1.md

     )
 ```

-You can find the detail of transforms in `transform.py` file, in the source code which is given in the end of the post.
+You can find the detail of transforms in `transform.py` file, in the source code which is given at the end of the post.

-We remark that, after doing augumentation, we cast the output of transfrom into `tensorflow type`
+We remark that, after doing augmentation, we cast the output of transform into tensorflow type `tensorflow type`

 ```
 aug_img = tf.cast(aug_img / 255.0, dtype)
 aug_mask = tf.cast(aug_mask / 255.0, dtype)
 ```

-Once we finish the augumentation task, we can do batching of the data by
+Once we finish the augmentation task, we can do batching of the data by

 ```
 dataset = dataset.batch(batch_size)
 ```

-Here, dataset now is a object of `tf.data`.
+Here, the dataset is now a object of `tf.data`.

-Compose four previous steps, we have the dataloader function:
+Compose four previous steps, we have the data loader function:

 ```
 def tf_dataset(